bipassed/rjw-milking-machine/README.md

 <p><h2>Requires RimJobWorld (obviously) and Vanilla Expanded Framework</h2>
-Optional RimNude Support for Revealing Parts<br>
+RimNude Support for Revealing Parts<br>
 <br>
 Equip on a colonist, slave or prisoner to milk their breasts and penises, if applicable, every 24 hours.<br>
 Men with flat chests will still be milked.<br>